Request a Vote-by-Mail ballot

+Click here to download the "AFFIDAVIT TO PICK-UP VOTE-BY-MAIL BALLOT FOR A VOTER" form.
 The written request must also include, the name of the person (designee) picking up the ballot and relationship to the voter.

 The voter must personally vote the ballot (unless assistance is required due to blindness, disability or inability to read or write).
 The voter must sign, date and return the Voter’s Certificate envelope.
 If the voter can not sign his or her name, he or she must place their “mark” or an “X” in the signature box.
 A power of attorney signature is not valid on an mail-ballot.

-If you have obtained a Mail-ballot but wish to vote in your precinct on election day, you must take the voted or un-voted Mail-ballot with you to the polls so that it can be cancelled.
+If you have obtained a Mail-ballot but wish to vote in your precinct on election day, you must take the voted or un-voted Vote-By-Mail ballot with you to the polls so that it can be cancelled.
 However, if you are unable to return the ballot, you may be asked to vote a provisional ballot.